 In recent years, Houghton Hall has started a tradition of holding modern art exhibitions for well-known artists during the summer and early fall.
 It began with James Turrell in 2015, then Richard Long in 2017, Damien Hirst in 2018, Henry Moore in 2019, and Anish Kapoor 2020.

-Tony Cragg is the latest artist to be featured starting on May 19, 2021.
+Tony Cragg was the artist featured in Summer 2021.
 The pieces in this exhibition were chosen by the artist himself.
 Large-scale sculptures will be set around the grounds with smaller pieces the State rooms and gallery spaces of the Hall.
 Some of the artwork was specifically made for the exhibition.

 About Tony Cragg